PHT-Medic/documentation/src/guide/admin/realms.md

 # Realms
-Realms can be created freely by normal administrators after they were assigned an initial realm.
-These are provided by the developers.
-Please contact us, so we can provide you a realm in which you can manage all your identity providers, robots, users, roles, and stations.\
+Normal administrators can create realms freely after being assigned an initial realm.
+The developers of the PHT central interface provide these.
+Please contact us, such we can provide you with a realm in which you can manage all your identity providers, robots, users, roles, and stations.\
-Realms are areas where those things are registered.
-By activating a realm you have access to, you may view and manage all of the registered items within it.\
+Realms are areas where those things are registered for one organization.
+You can access, view and manage all registered items by activating a realm.\
-Normally you should only have access to the initial realm assigned to you, and all other realms you created afterwards.
+Usually, you should only have access to the initial realm assigned to you and all other realms you created afterward.
 1. Within the admin area (top left), you need to select **Realms** within the left navigation.
    [![image](/images/ui_images/realms.png)](/images/ui_images/realms.png)
 2. **View** existing realms (Optional: Use the search bar at the top).